 Stepping inside his flagship restaurant, I momentarily passed through the building's dark interior before re-emerging in a modernist glass and steel atrium.

-As one of Harry Sasson's first lunch customers that day, I was seated at a table in the middle of a space that had captured my fascination.
+At the far end of the patio, an open kitchen with logs stacked for live-fire cooking was also there.
+As one of Harry Sasson's first lunch customers that day, I was seated at a table in a space that had captured my fascination.

 The Menu

-Harry Sasson's eclectic menu focuses on live-fire cooking, whether steaks and fish on the grill or Japanese robata.
+Harry Sasson's eclectic menu celebrates live-fire cooking, offering options that range from steaks and grilled fish to Japanese robata.

 I'm generally not a fan of blood sausage, known locally as morcilla.
 However, I could appreciate it more as a filling with eggs than on its own.